Groceries in Finland

 Groceries constitute a regular and significant outlay of funds.
 One aim of this page is to help you save you a few euros on your grocery bill.
 It's not about gourmet cooking, and dedicated 'foodies' may disagree with my suggestions - some of which are based on my own experiences and opinions.

 Most people, for convenience and economy, do their food shopping at one of the big supermarket chains.
-The major players are the Kesko Corporation, S-Group, and Suomen Lähikauppa, with Lidl also competing in the market.
+The major players are the Kesko Corporation and S-Group, with Lidl also competing in the market.
 In the food retailing sector, Kesko owns K-Market, K-Citymarket, K-Extra and K-Supermarket.
 S-Group has Sale, Alepa, Prisma and S-Market.
-Suomen Lähikauppa has Euromarket, Siwa and Valintatalo.
 Lidl is Lidl!

 These supermarkets range from small convenience stores to huge hypermarkets designed to provide customers with a one-stop retail outlet for all their needs.
 The biggest markets are often located on the fringes of large towns and cities, whereas 'urban' supermarkets can be rather small with a limited selection.
 So, living close to the town centre does not guarantee the biggest choice of groceries, although there may be more specialised shops such as butchers and greengrocers available in the vicinity.